influxdata/docs-v2/content/influxdb/clustered/admin/upgrade/upgrade.md

 the domain, please reach out to your InfluxData sales representative for Clustered or use the appropriate communication channel with us.

-As Clustered is managed through Kubernetes using an operator and `CustomResourceDefinition`, an `AppInstance`, this means that upgrades to the product are simple.
-It also has the advantage that configuration is managed through code and files, there are no manual steps.
+As Clustered is managed through Kubernetes using an operator and a `CustomResourceDefinition`, an `AppInstance`, this means that upgrades to the product are simple.
+It also has the advantage that configuration is managed through code and files, so it can be version controlled.

 Clustered is versioned using a `YYYYMMDD-BUILD_NUMBER` format, such as `20240214-863513`.